asugasawa/Open-Stats-Board/README.md

 Open-Stats-Board
 ===========

-A simple status board project aiming to show a visual representation of realiable real-time information through the use of graphs and status indicators.
+A simple status board project aiming to show a visual representation of realiable real-time information through the use of graphs and status indicators.Open-Stats-Board was created scalabilty in mind.

 Key Features
 ===========